kipronokoech/kipronokoech/README.md

   <li>📫 How to reach me: <i> on email <a href="#">kiprono@aims.ac.za</a>. </i></li>
 </ul>

 Hello I am Kiprono Elijah Koech - Data Scientist, Statistician and a Writer.
-I am originally from Kenya but currently a Research Masters in Stellenbosch University, South Africa pursuing a course towards MSc in Mathematics(Data Science Major) under African Institute for Mathematical Sciences scholarship.
+I am natively Kenya, current a Data Intelligence Analyst at Sunking.

-Previously a Research Fellow at Technische Universität Berlin, Germany and Bachelor's Degree in Statistics graduate from Jomo Kenyatta University of Agriculture and Technology, Kenya
+Previously a Research Fellow at Technische Universität Berlin, Germany; Master gratuate from Stellenbosch University, South Africa; and Bachelor's Degree in Statistics graduate from Jomo Kenyatta University of Agriculture and Technology, Kenya

 ## &#x270d; Blog & Writing